sofblocks/sofblocks.github.io/_posts/blog/2023-01-19-azure-attack-paths.md

 When you elevate your access, you will be assigned the [User Access Administrator](https://learn.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#user-access-administrator) role in Azure at root scope (`/`).
 This allows you to view all resources and assign access to any subscription or management group in the directory.

 While signed in to the Azure portal as a global admin.
 Open Active Directory and select the properties section on the left-hand-side panel.
-Scroll all the way to the bottom of the blade then under Access management for Azure resources, set the toggle to **Yes** and click save.
+Scroll all the way to the bottom of the blade then under Access management for Azure resources, set the toggle to **Yes** and click on save.

 ![upload-image]({{ "/assets/imgs/notes/default.png" | relative_url }})